knmkr/py-vcf-parser/README.md

 ```
 >>> from vcf.reader import VCFReader
 >>> with open('test/test.vcf41.vcf', 'r') as fin:
-...     for record in vcf.VCFReader(fin):
+...     for record in VCFReader(fin):n
 ...         print record
 {'ALT': ['A'],
  'CHROM': '20',